Annual Workshop & Keynote Lecture

 Lindisfarne Centre, St Aidan’s College

-IHRR is holding a day of events to mark The International Day for Disaster Reduction.
+IHRR held a day of events to mark The International Day for Disaster Reduction.
 This day was started in 1989, following a call by the United Nations General Assembly for a day to promote a global culture of risk-awareness and disaster reduction.
 Held every 13th October, the day celebrates how people and communities around the world are reducing their exposure to disasters and raising awareness about the importance of reining in the risks that they face.

 As internationally-recognised leaders in developing resilient, research-informed approaches to hazard and risk, IHRR are marking The International Day for Disaster Reduction by showcasing our research.